AxisCommunications/acap-computer-vision-sdk-examples/opencv-capture-app/README.md

 ```
 * **capture.cpp**        - Example application to capture camera properties such as time stamps, zoom, focus etc.
 * **dockerfile**         - Docker file with the toolchain included to run the example.
-* **docker-compose.yml** - Docker compose file contains the lattest image of the example from dockerhub.
+* **docker-compose.yml** - Docker compose file contains the latest image of the example from dockerhub.
 * **README.md**          - Step by step instructions on how to run the example.
 * **build.sh**           - Builds and tags the image of objdetect.cpp image e.g., axisecp/acap4-object-detector-cpp:1.0.0-rc.1
 * **upload.sh**          - To push/pull images to the camera with the Docker Daemon ACAP installed and <APP_IMAGE>.